These programmes sound fantastic... how do I sign up?

 As part of the iNSPiRE programme Kirsty is keen for the young people to participate and shape their programme and sessions and also take responsibility for handing out resources (journals etc) and tidying up.

-SCHOOL HOLIDAY PROGRAMMES - Throughout the holiday programmes the young people take it in turns to choose different aspects of the programme - the essential oil for the diffuser, taking the roll call, setting the intention for the day, going first in games and activities, choosing which guided meditations we do, choosing our leaving quote and being the main helper for that day.
+SCHOOL HOLIDAY PROGRAMMES & ONE-OFF DAYS - Throughout longer iNSPiRE days the young people take it in turns to choose different aspects of the programme - the essential oil for the diffuser, taking the roll call, setting the intention for the day, going first in games and activities, choosing which guided meditations we do, choosing our leaving quote and being the main helper for that day.

-AFTER SCHOOL SESSIONS - Each week a different person's name is picked our of the box to decide who is the 'iNSPIRER of the week'.
+AFTER SCHOOL SESSIONS & MEDiTATiON CLASSES - Each session/class a different person's name is picked our of the box to decide who is the 'iNSPIRER of the week'.
 This means they get to choose the essential oil for the diffuser, take the role call, set an intention for the session, get to choose/go first in any activities we do and choose our leaving quote.

 How do you cater for different ages?